9 dead in Texas crash involving U. of Southwest golf teams

 ANDREWS, Texas (AP) — Nine people died in a fiery, head-on collision in West Texas, including six students and a coach from a New Mexico university who were returning home from a golf tournament, authorities said.

-A pickup truck crossed the center line of a two-lane road in Andrews County and crashed into a vehicle carrying members of the University of the Southwest men’s and women’s golf teams, said Sgt.
+A pickup truck crossed the center line of a two-lane road in Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line on Tuesday evening and crashed into a van carrying members of the University of the Southwest men’s and women’s golf teams, said Sgt.
 Steven Blanco of the Texas Department of Public Safety.

 Six students and a faculty member were killed in the crash along with the driver and a passenger in the pickup truck, Blanco said.
-Two students were taken by helicopter to a Lubbock hospital in critical condition.
+Two students were taken in critical condition by helicopter to a hospital in Lubbock, about 110 miles (180 kilometers) to the northeast.

 “It’s a very tragic scene,” Blanco said.
 “It’s very, very tragic.”